chrisimcevoy/purepyodbc/README.md

 In all sincerity, there are bound to be people who are better-qualified than I am to do something like this.
 You might just be one of those people!

-## What licence is this available under?

-I haven't decided yet.
-Can't you see I'm busy figuring out why pytest keeps screaming at me?

 ## What platforms does it support?

 The good news is that everything that works so far works wonderfully (more or less) on my machine, for my specific use case.